open-policy-agent/opa/docs/content/external-data.md

 * OPA includes primitives to verify the signature of JWT tokens.
 * OPA let's you check the TTL.
-* OPA has early support for making HTTP requests during evaluation, which could be used to check if a JWT has been revoked.
+* OPA has support for making HTTP requests during evaluation, which could be used to check if a JWT has been revoked.
 Though if you're connecting to a remote system on every policy decision anyway, you should think about whether connecting to the authentication system directly is more appropriate (see below).

 ## Option 2: Overload `input`
 Often policies require external data that's not available to the authentication system, ruling out JWTs.
 The calling system can include external data as part of `input` (necessitating of course that the policy is written accordingly).